jEncinoso/musiCall/readme.md

 ## Usage

-Clicking the microphone (select language before) you can call some actions like:<br>
+Clicking the microphone (select language before) you can call some actions like:
   1."play" - Reproduce the selected track.
   2."stop" - Stops the track.
   3."next" - Plays the next song.